mediacloud/backend/doc/coding_guidelines.markdown

 Unlike Perl, Python has native `bool` type, so use it instead of passing around `0` and `1` to denote "false" and "true".

+## Don't `import *`

+Do not `from module import *` because it makes it hard to backtrack which external functions are actually being used.

 ----

 # Perl Guidelines